-A more significant rearrangement of the disclination lines occurs obviously above shear rates $\dot\gamma$ $>$ 1 s$^{-1}$, where both the shear modulus and $\tau_{\rm p}$ increase, suggesting that the shear-induced state remains arrested in a metastable state and the system does not revert to its original structure.
 It appears that the peak of $G''$ broadens with increasing pre-shear rate (Fig.~\ref{fig5}(a)), which is usually interpreted as a distribution of relaxation times.
-Hence, the broadening of the peak suggests there is a multitude of metastable states in which the disclination network can get arrested.
+Hence, the broadening of the peak suggests there is a multitude of shear-induced states in which the disclination network can get arrested.

 Dimensionless Ericksen numbers express the ratio of viscous to elastic forces and are defined as $Er=\eta\nu l/K$ with $\eta$ as shear viscosity, $\nu$ as typical flow velocity, $l$ as typical length scale and $K$ as elastic constant of the liquid crystal.
 Here, we use $\xi$ = 130 nm as characteristic length scale $l$ and estimate $\nu$ as the velocity difference across half a unit cell, i.e. $\nu$ = $\dot\gamma\xi$.
 The value of $\eta$ was taken from experiments at shear rates $\dot\gamma$ $>$ 1 s$^{-1}$ and assumed to be $\eta\simeq$ 3.5 Pa s.
 The elastic constant $K$ = 3 $\times$ 10$^{-12}$ N was matched to the value chosen by Meiboom {\it et al.}~\cite{MSA1981}.
 This leads to an Ericksen number $Er\simeq 0.02$ for shear rates around $\dot\gamma$ = 1 s$^{-1}$.